addison527/TheTaiChiClub/README.md

     Dec (12/04/2024 and 12/11/2024)
 2. Demonstration & Follow Along Videos

-    (side info) This is my dad's Taichi youtube channel: https://www.youtube.com/@WushuandKungFu
+   a. (side info) This is my dad's Taichi youtube channel: https://www.youtube.com/@WushuandKungFu

+   b.
 PUBLISH THESE: Links to the demo videos can be found on the word press demo page: https://thetaichiclub1.wordpress.com/2024/06/01/growth-unlocked/
-4. Forms of Taichi: 24 Movement and more this is just to provide information to users about different styles and the style they will be focusing on provide videos of masters of taichi practicing 24 Movement
+4. Forms of Taichi: 24 Movement and more
+     a. this is just to provide information to users about different styles and the style they will be focusing on

+     b. provide videos of masters of taichi practicing 24 Movement

 FOOTER
 1. Contact information